XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 {{?I-D.boro-opsawg-teas-attachment-circuit}} is used jointly to the Network Slice Service YANG model  to capture and reflect IETF PE connectivity to 3GPP subsystem parameters such as:

 - Physical parameters of the bearer, captured in the "ietf-bearer-svc" YANG Module of {{?I-D.boro-opsawg-teas-attachment-circuit}}, contains the physical connectivity parameters that the link is utilizing, site location, (3GPP) device information, the IETF PE is connected to, and administrative operational parameters as status and activation time constraints.
+- Location information, correlated with NRM {{TS-28.623}} in corresponding 3GPP element id in Clause A 2.2.2 IOC ManagedElement.locationName attribute.
 - Logical connectiviy parameters: e.g., VLAN, IPv4, and IPv6.
 - Routing protocols